I am addicted to the remotely located Ningaloo coral reef at Cape Range National Park.

 The only unsafe part was the emus who are known to be aggressive at times.

 Over the last couple of years I have been invited to join people at their table in this restaurant.
 I guess because it is too embarrassing for the locals to see a single woman eating alone?
-I’m not sure really.
+I’m not sure really why this happens but it does.

 I had forgotten this quirk in the fabric of the universe so excitedly entered the restaurant thinking about the next chapter of my book.